Here's what the research tells us.

 Sellers eager for a sale are willing to give discounts below market value averaging 1.3% — potentially worth thousands of dollars, says Attom.

-Attom looked at four years' worth of sales and found that other buyer-friendly dates on the calendar include the December, October and November days mentioned earlier.
+Attom looked at four years' worth of sales and found that other buyer-friendly dates on the calendar include:

 The best day of the week to close on a home purchase is Monday, when buyers get discounts averaging 2.3% below market value, according to a 2015 study from RealtyTrac, which is now part of Attom.